thienpr0/thienpr0/README.md

 ### Something about me:

 - I am developer **Nguyen Cong Nhat Thien**
-- I am a "big fan of VSCode"
+- I am a "big fan of VSCode" (Neovim)
 - I am a front-end developer (but still loving other programming things)

 ### Some technologies that I used: